Which teams can qualify for the T20 World Cup Super Eights, and how?

 Group A qualification scenarios

-The tournament-opening group stage moves to Florida for its last run of matches, but plenty of rain is forecast in the Sunshine State, which could dampen the chances of some of the teams.
+All the teams in the tournament-opening group have now played three matches each.
+The group moves to Florida for its last run of matches, but plenty of rain is forecast in the Sunshine State, which could dampen the chances of some of the teams.

 India: Qualified